basebandit/NewsWallet/README.md

 ## Optional

-You can use the database dump which contains sample articles for testing.
+You can use the database dump which contains sample data for testing.
 First create a database named newswallet in your mongo instance.
 Then import as shown here